Can Tablets in Classrooms empower Govt School Teachers?

 We will share with you ours.

-In the video below, Ms. Sonia who is a Science teacher from a government school in Rohtak, Haryana talks about her experience of using learning tablets in her classroom.
+In the video below, Ms. Sonia who is a Science teacher from a government school in Rohtak, Haryana talks about her experience of using iPrep learning tablets in her classroom.
 She has been using them for close to 8 months now.
-That’s not the important point however.
+That’s not the important point, however.

 To begin with, they have solved the infrastructural barrier for the teacher.
-She no longer has to worry about storage, charging and their maintenance.
-Tablets are very easy to use inside the classroom.
+She no longer has to worry about storage, charging, and maintenance. iPrep Tablets are very easy to use inside the classroom.

-Now, because these tablets do not overburden her, it affects the teacher’s psychology as well.
+Now, because iPrep tablets do not overburden her, it affects the teacher’s psychology as well.
 How?

 - Her children are far more engaged than ever before.
 They are also learning better.
 This makes her happy

-- Her children love and respect her much more for introducing such fun based tools in the class.
-This drives natural self inspiration.
-More than ever before, Ms. Sonia is highly committed today to come to school everyday and teach her students
+- Her children love and respect her much more for introducing such fun-based tools in the class.
+This drives natural self-inspiration.
+More than ever before, Ms. Sonia is highly committed today to coming to school every day and teach her students

 And we have many such countless stories from across India.
 All pointing to an exciting trend.
 That if you use technology to enable teachers to do their work and have fun while doing it, it could just be the stepping stone for government school transformation.

-Do we just give the tablets and the problem gets solved?
+Do we just give the iPrep tablets and the problem gets solved?

 No. You need the right framework.

-If you want to know more about how should we structure a tablet based intervention in government schools, click here – educational tablet.
+If you want to know more about how should we structure a tablet-based intervention in government schools, click here – educational tablets.